thomass171/GroundServices/README.md

 * the standard Goldhofert pushback truck with aircraftspecific animations removed
 * the followme car from FG Addon
+* the fuel truck from Gabriels 737-800 branch

 The GUI provides the options to
 * launch an additional vehicle (select in combo box and button "Launch")